If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Related Work and Background

-It is partly due to this human-like output that LLMs have been tested for deployment as loneliness assistants.
-Indeed, their ability to maintain a general conversation is a leap forward in this field: natural interaction is an oft-mentioned limitation of multiple pre-LLM assistants \cite{corbettetal,10.1145/3464385.3464726,10.1145/3415223}, even though they were usually found to be efficacious.
+LLMs have been tested for deployment as loneliness assistants.
+This is because their ability to maintain a conversation is a leap forward: natural interaction was an oft-mentioned limitation of pre-LLM assistants \cite{corbettetal,10.1145/3464385.3464726,10.1145/3415223}, even when they were usually found to be efficacious.
 However, it is \emph{also} due to this human-like output that LLMs present special challenges on deployment.
-Take, for example, CareCall \cite{10.1145/3544548.3581503}.
-Although effective at mitigating loneliness ($n=34$), this LLM-based chatbot was found to also have several unique difficulties.
-Its responses were hard to control when they were out of domain (i.e., not related to healthcare), unattainable (e.g., inviting the caller to go out to a karaoke place), or undesirable (being rude or responding inappropriately based on age).
-Specialising the model for local healthcare standards (e.g., including screening questionnaires, the ability to call emergency services whenever needed, or supporting personalised history) was also not possible.
+For example, CareCall \cite{10.1145/3544548.3581503} was effective at mitigating loneliness (n=34), but was also found to have several unique difficulties.
+Its responses were hard to steer when they were out-of-domain (i.e., not related to healthcare), unattainable (e.g., inviting the caller to go out to a karaoke place), or undesirable (being rude or responding inappropriately based on age).
+Specialising the LLM for healthcare standards (e.g., including screening questionnaires, the ability to call emergency services, or supporting personalised history) was also not possible.
 These difficulties are more salient given the expectations placed on the LLMs' human-like output.

-We emphasise that the test and deployment of CareCall, along with all the other works mentioned here, was done in conjunction with healthcare professionals and in a controlled environment.
-They also tended to focus on specific demographics (e.g., older adults).
+The deployment of CareCall, and all the other works mentioned here, was done in conjunction with healthcare professionals and in a controlled environment.
+They also focused on specific demographics (e.g., older adults).
 ChatGPT's service is neither of these things, which places it, and our study, in a unique-yet-delicate position.